-Indigenous Nations Engaged Issue Related to the Atmospheric Environment Raised during Early Engagement Relationship to the Atmospheric Environment Assessment Potentially Related to the Issue Raised How the Issue Has Been, or Will Be, Addressed Changes to the Detailed Project Description Made as a Result of Engagement Tsleil-Waututh Nation (Cont'd) be captured within a 20 km by20 km LAA.
+Indigenous Nations Engaged Issue Related to the Atmospheric Environment Raised during Early Engagement Relationship to the Atmospheric Environment Assessment Potentially Related to the Issue Raised How the Issue Has Been, or Will Be, Addressed Changes to the Detailed Project Description Made as a Result of Engagement Tsleil-Waututh Nation (cont'd) Limited spatial scope inhibits assessment of emissions from the LNG facility and shipping operations on regional air quality during construction and operation GHG assessment scope and methodology FortisBC has engaged Air Quality Specialists from RWDI to conduct the Air Quality assessment for the proposed Project and determine the appropriate study area boundaries.
+Based on RWDI's experience, it is expected that the Air Quality effects from the LNG facility during construction and operation will be captured within a 20 km by20 km LAA.
 Any residual effects of facility emissions within the 30 km by 30 km RAA will also be modelled as part of the CEA.
 Air modelling to be completed for the proposed Project Application will confirm the determination of spatial boundaries for the assessment.
+No changes made.
+To be addressed through Process Planning.